andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+10/01/18 | `cw23` | Today we worked on building a general purpose function to prompt the user for a file name and return an open file handle based on a chosen mode (`"r"` or `"w"`).
+This directory is just a placeholder.
 09/28/18 | `cw22` | Today we spent time discussing pa04.
 An updated version of the executable program and more test case files are available in the `~/repo201/programming/pa04` directory in the repo (use `git pull`).
 Note: Your program does not have to handle the special case when the user enters a period (`.`) or a slash (`/`) for the file name.
 This directory is just a placeholder.
 09/26/18 | `cw21` | *Liang* section 6.1 – 6.5 (skip 6.3.1 *Call Stacks*).
 Today we introduced functions.
 Several examples were provided and are included in this directory.
 A pdf copy of the class handout is also included.
 09/25/18 | `cw20` | 6-week exam.
 This directory is a placeholder.